jdanussi/ml-zoomcamp-2024-midterm-project/README.md

 ```

 Below are screenshots with the steps taken to create the service from the AWS console.
+The environment was configured as a single instance without load balancing to minimize costs.

 Create a new application:
 ![image01](images/eb-01.png)